mendicant-original/learning-series/issues/01-The-Table-Assignment/chapters/07-Other-Interesting-Submissions.md

-This chapter deals with two more alumni submissions that are interesting for different reasons.
+This chapter deals with two more alumni submissions that are noteworthy for different reasons.

 Eric Gjertsen tried to optimize memory usage, which is a valid concern when dealing with large data sets.
 He also had a unique idea regarding data storage.

-Wojciech Piekutowski attempted to clearly separate concerns in an object oriented way.
-We will discuss the particulars of his solution a bit.
+Wojciech Piekutowski attempted to cleanly separate concerns in an object oriented way.
+We will discuss the particulars of his solution in a bit.

 Eric Gjertsen's Submission
 ---------------------

 The complete code can be found at: https://github.com/ericgj/s1-final

-From the data storage point of view, we've seen the possibility of simply storing an array of rows as provided by the user and Lucas Florio's approach from the last chapter which introduces a collection of Cell objects "indexed" by rows and columns.
-There are still other ways of storing the data that one could think of.
+From the data storage point of view, we've considered the options of storing an array of rows as provided by the user and Lucas Florio's approach which introduces a collection of Cell objects "indexed" by rows and columns.
+Turns out that there are even more ways of representing the data.

-Eric's idea was to store the data as a single flattened array instead of sticking with a two-dimensional array.
-That entails that the data is not contained in  traditional "rows" or "columns", which in the previous two solutions used to be the internal arrays.
+Eric's idea was to store the data as a single flattened array instead of as a two-dimensional array.
+The data is not contained in traditional "rows" or "columns" which, in the previous two solutions, were represented by the internal arrays.

 If you stop and think about the implications of using a flattened array for a moment,  you'll realize that quite a bit would have to change in the way we think about rows and columns.

 A "row" now becomes merely a virtual sequence in the array.
-It can be sliced out of the main array by calculating at which index it begins and ends at - calculations which are based on the row index and length.
-Similarly, a column would need to be assembled based on its calculated indices throughout the main array.
+It can be sliced out of the main array by calculating the indexes at which it begins and ends - calculations which are based on the row index and length.
+Similarly, a column would need to be assembled based on its calculated indexes throughout the main array.

 Here are some of Eric's thoughts on this way of storing the data: